- This event has passed.

 Oct.
 19 from 1-4 p.m.

 As federal priorities shift, nonprofit leaders must be prepared to respond swiftly and strategically.
 This condensed version of Social Current’s Advocacy Amplified training equips participants with the essential tools to navigate today’s policy environment, which includes increasing threats to equity; equity, diversity, and inclusion programs; and core social services funding.
 Participants will gain practical skills in policy analysis, narrative framing, and grassroots mobilization.
+Registration is free for SPARK 2025 participants.

-ELI Alumni: Unlocking Potential Because You Matter!
+Executive Leadership Institute: Unlocking Potential Because You Matter

 Oct.
 19 from 1-5 p.m.
 CT